rive-app/rive-wasm/js/README.md

   - *onloop*: one of the playing animations has looped (```LoopEvent```)
   - *onstop*: playback has stopped (when the animation completes if not a looping animation)

-## Other Functions
+## Other Properties

  - *source*: returns the source for the animation
- - *animationNames*: returns a list of animations on the chosen (or default) artboard
+ - *animationNames*: returns a list of animation names on the chosen (or default) artboard
+ - *playingAnimationNames*: returns a list of animation names currently playing
+ - *pausedAnimationNames*: returns a lists of paused animation names
+ - *isPlaying*: are there any animations playing?
+ - *isPaused*: are all animations paused?
+ - *isStopped*: are all animation stopped?

 ## Examples

 To run the examples in the ```examples``` folder, run a HTTP server at the root of the ```js``` directory.
 If you have Python installed, the following works nicely: